collocations.org

 Candidates must hold a professional degree in architecture.

-a joint honours degree in Business Studies and Modern Languages
+She earned a joint degree in Spanish and Psychology.

 He took a degree in law then joined a law firm.